dongsam/cv/index.md

 -Advise for ICO and Blockchain Projects

--Writing Smart contract Programing Book using Solidity and Etherum ( Wikibooks, expected at year-end )
+-Writing Smart contract Programing Book using Solidity and Ethereum ( Wikibooks, expected at year-end )

 -Lecture on Ethereum and Solidity Programming Course, Fast campus <a href="http://www.fastcampus.co.kr/dev_camp_ether/"><i class="fa fa-link"></i></a>